ITP-175-FA18/syllabus/docs/git.md

    :::

 1. Create new files or edit existing files to make changes we want to push to github
-1. Enter `git add FILENAME` to add all new and modified files to the git staging area
+1. Enter `git add FILENAME`, replacing FILENAME with the actual name of the file of each file you want to add to add to the git staging area.

     :::tip
     You can use `git add .` to add all changes at once to the staging area, but be careful as this may add changes you aren't ready to commit.